Policies and Processes

 - If you need to report a Student Protection incident please contact the Principal by email [email protected] or phone 07 4939 9602.

 - If you wish to make a formal complaint regarding the handling of a Student Protection Report by a member of staff at the College, please email [email protected] for detailed information about the complaints procedure.
-You can also access the Complaints Procedure Form as below:
+You can also access the Complaints Procedure Form within the Complaints Handling Policy (below).

 - If you wish to register a complaint about the handling of a Student Protection Report by the Principal, please contact the Company Secretary: [email protected]